Ice-Teaist/Adaptive-SCF-ELK-7.2.42/README.md

 Regarding the compilation of the program, we provide the modified elk-7.2.42/make.inc and elk-7.2.42/src/Makefile as references.

-It is worth noting that we use the LAPACK and BLAS libraries of Intel in make.inc (MKLROOT, MKL_PATH, and LIB_LPK).
-It is worth noting that we used Intel compilers, and users need to modify the corresponding path according to their compiler.
+We use the LAPACK and BLAS libraries of Intel in make.inc (MKLROOT, MKL_PATH, and LIB_LPK).
+It is worth noting that we employed Intel compilers, and users need to modify the corresponding path according to their compiler.

 For the adaptive preconditioning algorithm, we added two parameters: klambda and premix.